everydayrails/everyday-rails/_posts/2011-09-16-rails-legacy-data-migration-trucker.markdown

 To run a given legacy migration (in my example above, addresses), just run `rake db:migrate:nameoflegacymodel`.
 For me, each migration required a little bit of babysitting so I didn't create an `all` task that handled every migration&mdash;I took care of them individually.

 <div class="alert alert-info">
-  <p><strong>Important!</strong> Trucker will erase all existing data from the database table you're migrating to.
+  **Important!** Trucker will erase all existing data from the database table you're migrating to.
-  Keep that in mind; back things up first if this makes you leery.</p>
+  Keep that in mind; back things up first if this makes you leery.
 </div>